jeffdonthemic/ghost-cli/readme.md

 # Ghost CLI

 Since the [Ghost](http://www.ghost.org/) blogging platform does not include a CLI (at this time), I decided to build one containing some simple admin functions.
+I needed a number of these functions when I ported my blog from WordPress with roughly 500 post to Ghost.
+I had a number things that needed to be corrected and cleaned up.

 The CLI operates from the export of your blog's settings and data.
 Any changes made using the CLI are not reflected in your blog.
-You must **manually** update your blog.
+You must **manually** update your blog. **Again, no changes are automatically made on your Ghost blog.**

 # Installation